illispi/homeSite/src/data/blog-posts/seinttrack.md

 export default BackNav;
 ```

-Its not perfect since it uses .length and not counting uniqueId:s for deeper menus, but for my simple app it was fine.
+While it’s not perfect—it uses .length instead of counting uniqueIds for deeper menus—it works well enough for this simple app.

-Whole project was fairly simple to program, only slighly tricky part was the main calendar, since it's custom implementation.

-Lot of my bugs were related to 0 evaluating as falsy.
-You would think I would have learned from it quickly, but it tripped me quite often.
+Overall, the project was relatively straightforward to program.
+The only slightly tricky part was implementing the custom calendar, which required some effort.
+Most of my bugs were related to 0 evaluating as falsy.
+I’d hoped to catch on to this quickly, but it tripped me up several times.

-I should have probably done proper tag system and not the current tag and tag group system, but I realized this too late, so it will have to be done after project
+In hindsight, I should have implemented a proper tagging system rather than the current tag-and-tag-group setup.
+Unfortunately, I realized this too late, so it’ll have to wait for a future update.

 ## Solidjs thoughts

-I had already done other project in Solid start, so I was quite familiar with it on basics level.
-One of the best things is that is easy to work with vanilla js libraries.
-But here are some minor annoyances I had with solid start.
+Having already worked on another project using Solid Start, I was fairly familiar with its basics.
+One of SolidJS’s best aspects is how easily it integrates with vanilla JavaScript libraries.
+However, I did encounter a few minor annoyances:

 #### Show type narrowing